-The cost to the customer and the utility to implement the potential DSM programs can be found in the work paper "KCPL 2017 IRP Exhibits.xlsx."
+The cost to the customer and the utility to implement the potential DSM programs can be found in the work paper "GMO 2017 IRP Exhibits.xlsx" and "KCPL 2018 IRP Exhibits.xlsx."

 E. The utility's cost to administer the potential demand-side program; and -